endlessxaura/NecesseFriendshipMod/README.md

 If an interaction is positive, determined by `interactionPositive`, they will gain 1 friendship point.
 If it is negative, they will lose 1 friendship point.

-This is synchronized on spawn by modifying `EntityManager`'s constructor to send the `RelationshipPacket` alongside the `PacketSpawnMob` when a `HumanMob`
+This is synchronized on spawn by modifying `PacketSpawnMob.processServer` to send the `RelationshipPacket` after the player is spawned.

 At various thresholds, their relationship status changes.
+Note that happiness changes are in addition to existing happiness modifiers.
+People at the Friends status have functionally no change in happiness for rooming together, for example.
-- 100: Devoted. +50 happiness bonus for rooming together.
+- 100: Beloved. +50 happiness bonus for rooming together.
 Will give you rare gifts.
-- 75: Best Friends. +30 happiness bonus for rooming together.
+- 75: Companions. +30 happiness bonus for rooming together.
 Will give you gifts.
-- 50: Friends. +20 happiness bonus for rooming together.
+- 50: Confidants. +20 happiness bonus for rooming together.
-- 25: Friendly. +10 happiness bonus for rooming together.
+- 25: Friends. +10 happiness bonus for rooming together.
-- 0: Acquaintances.
+- 0: Acquaintance.
 No benefits.
-- -25: Unfriendly. -10 happiness penalty for rooming together.
+- -25: Irritants. -10 happiness penalty for rooming together.
-- -50: Quarreling. -20 happiness penalty for rooming together.
+- -50: Opponents. -20 happiness penalty for rooming together.
 - -75: Enemies. -30 happiness penalty for rooming together.
 Will fight on negative interaction.
 - -100: Nemeses. -50 happiness penalty for rooming together.
 Will fight on sight.

+These are accomplished via the following:
+- Rooming happiness: A patch to `SettlementRoom.calculateHappinessModifiers` modifies the bonuses and penalties of sharing a room.

 This score is kept internally.
 It is recorded via packets on the server, which get sent to the client on interaction.